 Spindle Synchronization

-This feature rotates SCSI hard disks in systems with numerous drives simultaneously to the same address position.
+This feature rotates SCSI hard disks in systems with multiple drives simultaneously to the same address position, allowing for efficient and simultaneous disk management.

 Storage Capacity

-It is the volume of information that a hard drive can hold.
+The volume of information that a hard drive can hold is known as its storage capacity.

 Subsystem